EssWhyy/Misc-Data-Visualisations/README.md

 # DataIsBeautiful-Visualisations
-A selection of informative data visualisations which I made from 2019-2020
+A selection of informative data visualisations.
+Made mostly using Python libraries (Matplotlib, Pandas etc.)

-Tools used include:

-- Excel
-- Python, Pandas, MatPlotLib
-- Tableau, Gephi, GraphJS

 ## Some sample data visuals